freebsd/pkg/README.md

 	      in the next releases of pkgng.
 For now upgrading can only be done from a single remote package repository.

-In order to use a remote repository you need to define the PACKAGESITE environment variable, so that it points to a remote location, which contains packages that can be installed by pkgng.
+In order to use a remote repository you need to define the _PACKAGESITE_ environment variable, so that it points to a remote location, which contains packages that can be installed by pkgng.

+_PACKAGESITE_ can also be set in the */etc/pkg.conf* configuration file.

-If the PACKAGESITE environment variable is not defined then pkgng will work in multiple repositories mode, using the repositories which are defined in the /etc/pkg/repositories file.
+If the _PACKAGESITE_ environment variable (or option in */etc/pkg.conf*) is not defined then pkgng will work in multiple repositories mode, using the repositories which are defined in the */etc/pkg/repositories* file.

-In order to work with a single remote package repository, you would define PACKAGESITE to your remote server with packages, like for example:
+In order to work with a single remote package repository, you would define _PACKAGESITE_ to your remote server with packages, like for example (or use */etc/pkg.conf* to set it there):

 	TCSH users: